hamlet-io/docs/blog/2020-05-20-azure-plugin-breakdowns-p3.md

 ### Pseudo Outputs

-A typical ARM template might define outputs that can be consumed by another template - however with the inclusion of Prologue/Epilogue utility scripts, Hamlet needs to be able to define the outputs of those utilities to pass their outcomes on to other resources.
-Hamlet accomplishes this with “pseudo” outputs.
-You can see this on the final line of the Prologue script above.
-Hamlet creates a Pseudo Output - mimicking the same structure of a template deployment’s output structure - and creates a new output for the secret it created (seen below).
-This structure is not native to ARM but instead of native to Hamlet.
-The next time Hamlet compiles all the outputs that it has access to and reference, it will be able to use this Pseudo Output to discover the name of the secret in KeyVault that contains the database administration password.
+A typical ARM template might define outputs that can be consumed by another template - however with the inclusion of Prologue/Epilogue utility scripts, hamlet needs to be able to define the outputs of those utilities to pass their outcomes on to other resources. hamlet accomplishes this with “pseudo” outputs.
+You can see this on the final line of the Prologue script above. hamlet creates a Pseudo Output - mimicking the same structure of a template deployment’s output structure - and creates a new output for the secret it created (seen below).
+This structure is not native to ARM but instead of native to hamlet.
+The next time hamlet compiles all the outputs that it has access to and reference, it will be able to use this Pseudo Output to discover the name of the secret in KeyVault that contains the database administration password.
 Anything that needs to access this password - such as a component that needs to construct a connection string to write to the database, will first lookup this output.

 ```json
 // prologue-secret-pseudo-stack.json